Baguio: Elementary and Secondary schools

-Universities
+Baguio Central School, the country's first public primary school was opened on September 2, 1899.
+It was once a one-room school built upon Mateo Cariño's 2 hectare lot and Ibaloy house he donated to the local government.
+Its roof was made of reed and cogongrass with hewn wood walls and floor.
+Its first students were only 25 Igorot boys, including Dr. Jose Cariño and Maximo Carantes, under a United States Armed Forces teacher, Mr. Patrick.
+The pupils used slate and chalks to write.
+In 1901, female students were enrolled.
+World War II heavily damaged the school which was renovated by the Department of Education in 2004.
+The Heritage conservation Society declared it as a heritage school.
+On May 24, 2024, the City Planning, Development, and Sustainability Office stopped the P41.2-million reconstruction project on BCS’ right wing portions of the Gabaldon School Buildings.
+Under the Cultural Mapping Book, BCS is a “significant tangible and immovable cultural heritage property, and the biggest elementary school in the city, with about 70 classrooms, 3,300 pupils and 83 teaching staff” which ought to be restored to its 1949 state.

+Higher educational institutions

 The city houses eight major institutions of higher education.
 Baguio's first private school, Easter College, was set up in 1906 by the Rt.
 Rev. Charles Brent, who was a bishop of the Episcopalian Church.

 The University of the Philippines, the country's premier state university, was established as an extension campus in Vigan, Ilocos Sur before transferring to Baguio in 1938.
 In 1961, it became a branch campus of UP Diliman, before finally becoming UP Baguio in 2002.

-Saint Louis University, the largest university both in the city and in the north of Manila, catering to over 30,000 students, was founded by Belgian CICM missionaries in 1911 initially as a one-storey school for boys.
+Saint Louis University is the largest university in the city and in the north of Manila, catering to over 30,000 students; it was founded by Belgian CICM missionaries in 1911 initially as a one-storey school for boys.
 It became a college in the 1950s before becoming a university in 1963.
-It currently has 4 campuses spread across the city.
+It currently has four campuses spread across the city.

-Baguio Central University was found on 1945 as the Centro Academy by the Fernandez family.
+Baguio Central University was founded in 1945 as the Centro Academy by the Fernandez family.
 The following year, another educational institution, the University of the Cordilleras was established as the Baguio Colleges before becoming the Baguio Colleges Foundation; it became a full-fledged university in 2003.
-The University of Baguio was set up as the Baguio Technical and Commercial Institute in 1948 by the Bautista family; it was upgraded to university status in 1969.
+The University of Baguio was established as the Baguio Technical and Commercial Institute in 1948 by the Bautista family; it was upgraded to university status in 1969.

 Mainly a nursing and medical school, Pines City Colleges was founded in 1969 as the Pines City Doctors Hospital School of Nursing, three years after the opening of Pines City Doctors' Hospital in 1966.

-The Philippine Military Academy, the country's military school, was originally founded in the Walled City of Intramuros in 1907, before relocating to Baguio in 1908 where it has been since.
+The Philippine Military Academy, the country's military school, was originally founded in the Walled City of Intramuros in 1907 before relocating to Baguio in 1908.